Healthcare Training Institute - Quality Education since 1979

 For many people, religious doctrine can give meaning to life as a source of certainty, spiritual fulfillment, and consolation.
 In fact, current research on commitment indicates that couples whose religious beliefs reinforce a deeply felt desire to recommit have a better chance of improving the quality of their relationship.
 However, when these beliefs are felt as constraints from above, a great deal of frustration can result.

 Have you treated a Sean whose feelings of responsibility towards their partner are interfering with his or her decision regarding leaving their relationship?
-Would playing this track in your next session be beneficial?
+Would playing this section in your next session be beneficial?

-On this track, we have discussed helping couples recovering from infidelity assess their reasons for staying together as a couple.
-We will specifically discuss four reasons based upon insecuritiespartners may choose to stay in a relationship.
-These reasons based upon insecurities for staying together are "I can’t make it on my own”, “my religion says my marriage vow cannot be broken”, “the idea of separating is too overwhelming”, and "I’m responsible for taking care of my partner”.
+In this section, we have discussed helping couples recovering from infidelity assess their reasons for staying together as a couple.
+We specifically discussed four reasons based upon insecurities that partners may choose to stay in a relationship.
+These reasons based upon insecurities for staying together are "I can’t make it on my own," "My religion says my marriage vow cannot be broken," "The idea of separating is too overwhelming," and "I’m responsible for taking care of my partner."

-On the next track, we will discuss the impact of five essential growth experiences that can influence the way a couple handles an infidelity crisis.
+In the next section, we will discuss the impact of five essential growth experiences that can influence the way a couple handles an infidelity crisis.
 The five essential growth experiences we will discuss are being safe and secure, functioning independently, having solid emotional connections, being able to value yourself, and living with realistic limitations.